Ninitharam/Wine-Quality-Prediction/README.md

 - To incorporate Natural Language Processing (NLP) to analyze textual descriptions of wines, enhancing the predictive model's understanding.
 - To demonstrate the effectiveness of integrating multiple data modalities (numerical and text) for improved prediction outcomes.

-## Project Structure

-- data/: Contains the wine quality dataset and any additional textual data used for NLP.
-- notebooks/: Jupyter Notebooks with detailed code and analysis steps.
-- models/: Saved models and scripts for training and evaluation.
-- results/: Output files, including visualizations and evaluation metrics.
-- README.md: This file, providing an overview of the project.

 ## Getting Started

 ### Prerequisites